-Who needs a line and copy-edit?
+When should I commission a line and copy-edit?

-What if I just want a proofread?
+What if I just need a proofread?

 Line and copy-editing aims to catch as many errors as possible, which is probably what you’re looking for.
 Technically, a proofread is the final check done on pages that have already been edited and typeset (designed).
 A proofreader looks for errors that have slipped through the cracks.